-- 1. Police Officers eligible for this program must have three (3) years experience as a patrol Officer for Huntington Beach Police.
+- 1. Police Officers eligible for this program must have three (3) years' experience as a patrol Officer for Huntington Beach Police.
 Lateral Officers with two (2) years prior patrol experience are eligible after two (2) years of patrol assignment with HBPD.
 Police Sergeants are not eligible for the job sharing program. - 2.
-Communications Operators eligible for this program must have three (3) years dispatch experience as a Communications Operator for Huntington Beach Police.
-Lateral Communication Operators with three (3) years of prior experience are eligible after two (2) years experience with HBPD. - 3.
-Detention Officers are eligible after two (2) years experience as Detention Officers with HBPD.
+Police Communications Operators eligible for this program must have three (3) years dispatch experience as a Police Communications Operator for Huntington Beach Police.
+Lateral Police Communication Operators with three (3) years of prior experience are eligible after two (2) years' experience with HBPD.
+Police Communications Supervisors must have three (3) years dispatch experience as a Police Communications Operator and/or Police Communications Supervisor for Huntington Beach Police City156 [r157]. - 3.
+Detention Officers are eligible after two (2) years' experience as Detention Officers with HBPD.
+Detention Supervisors are eligible after two (2) years' experience as Detention Officers and/or Detention Supervisors with HBPD city158 r159 city160].